jared-hughes/casual-serious-language/public-docs/syntax.md

 }
 ```

+## Semicolons

+Semicolons are required in most places to avoid parentheses on the next line from merging and creating a function call, among other reasons.

+Semicolons can be omitted after a bare statement (i.e. no `ret` or `let`) whose right-hand-side is:

+- a function definition (which ends in `}`), or
+- a block (which ends in `}`), or
+- an if or if-else expression whose final branch is a block.

 ## `return` keyword (not yet implemented)

 The keyword `ret` determines the value of the block without affecting control flow.